|

 2008 “Local Color,” artist’s book hand-printed

 and bound in edition limited to five.
-One copy is held at Stanford's
+One copy is held in Stanford's

 Special Collections.